Yes, you read that right... these images are worthless.

 3. Second, inundate-ish

-• Reel/Post focusing on a tool - what's a must have item to do your job?
+• Reel/Post focusing on a tool - what's a must-have item to do your job?
 See PRO TIP above.

 • Reel/Post focusing on the actual session or the event as a whole

-• Reel/Post about someone else - this could be a vendor who helps you do your work, a guest of your event, or me (not a shameless plug) but a time to shout out someone else while using your new images
+• Reel/Post about someone else - this could be a vendor who helps you do your work, a guest of your event, or me (not a shameless plug), but a time to shout out someone else while using your new images

-• Reels/Posts about your services/next event/etc - continue to post & use 3-9 of your images mixing in favorites and new lesser-used images to keep things fresh yet consistent.
+• Reel/Post about your services/next event/etc - continue to post & use 3-9 of your images, mixing in favorites and new lesser-used images to keep things fresh yet consistent.

 4. Spread it out